heremaps/xyz-documentation/docs/cli/shapefiles.md

 - `.dbf` - contains the attributes for the features
 - `.prj` - contains information about the projection and coordinate reference system (CRS)

-If the shapefile is under 200MB, you should be able to upload it using the HERE XYZ CLI.
+If the shapefile is under 200MB, you should be able to upload it using the HERE Data Hub CLI.

 In the terminal, `cd` to the unzipped shapefile directory, and type